yemanbh/Tissue-segmentation-of-Brain-MRI-Images/README.md

 planning, and treatment of brain abnormalities.
 However, it is a time-consuming task to be performed by medical experts.
 In addition to that, it is challenging due to intensity overlap between the different tissues caused by the intensity homogeneity and artifacts inherent toMRI.
 Tominimize this effect, it was proposed to apply histogram based preprocessing.
-The goal of this project is to develop a robust and automatic segmentation of WhiteMatter (WM) and GrayMatter (GM)) and Cerebrospinal Fluid (CSF) of the human brain.
+The goal of this project was to develop a robust and automatic segmentation of WhiteMatter (WM), GrayMatter (GM)) and Cerebrospinal Fluid (CSF) of the human brain.

 To tackle the problem, we have proposed Convolutional Neural Network (CNN) based approach and probabilistic Atlas.
 U-net  is one of the most commonly used and best-performing architecture in medical image segmentation, and we have used both 2D and 3D versions.
 The performance was